transloadit/uppy/website/src/docs/aws-s3-multipart.md

 ### `retryDelays: [0, 1000, 3000, 5000]`

-When uploading a chunk to S3 using a presigned URL fails, automatically try again after the millisecond intervals specified in this array.
+`retryDelays` are the intervals in milliseconds used to retry a failed chunk as well as [`prepareUploadParts`](#prepareUploadParts-file-partData).

 By default, we first retry instantly; if that fails, we retry after 1 second; if that fails, we retry after 3 seconds, etc.

 Set to `null` to disable automatic retries, and fail instantly if any chunk fails to upload.